ncar-xdev/ncar-xdev.github.io/about/pangeo.md

 :::

-While the original Pangeo architectural model consisted only of Xarray, Dask, and Jupyter (as depicted in the figure right), Pangeo has evolved to allow for a wide variety of compatible packages and technologies, as long as these technologies are _interoperable_.
+While the original Pangeo architectural model consisted only of Xarray, Dask, and Jupyter (as depicted in the figure above), Pangeo has evolved to allow for a wide variety of compatible packages and technologies, as long as these technologies are _interoperable_.
 Pangeo does _strongly encourage_ the use of Xarray and Dask, but it is not required to be "Pangeo."